1999 Mnet Video Music Awards

 The 1999 Mnet Video Music Awards aired on November 27, 1999.
 The inaugural ceremony recognised the best music videos released in South Korea between December 1998 and November 1999.
-It was presented by the television music channel Mnet at the Little Angels Arts Center in Seoul, and was hosted by Choi Hal-li.
-The show, which later became known as the MAMA Awards, was the first of its kind to be held in South Korea.
+It was hosted by the television music channel Mnet at the Little Angels Arts Center in Seoul.
+The awards ceremony, which later became known as the MAMA Awards, was the first of its kind to be held in South Korea.
 Boy band H.O.T. and soloist Lee Seung-hwan were the show's most-awarded artists with three nominations each.
 H.O.T., Lee Seung-hwan and Lee Jung-hyun had the most wins, receiving two awards each.
+The ceremony was hosted by Choi Hal-li.

 Background

 In March 1999, television music channel Mnet announced that they were planning to host the first annual music video awards ceremony in South Korea.
 Cho Yong-ho, an executive director at Mnet, indicated that they created the ceremony "to promote music videos as the vanguard of the cultural industry and to revitalise the music market."
 The ceremony was held on November 27, 1999, at the Little Angels Arts Center in Seoul and was presented by Choi Hal-li.